osardena/A03/README.md

 # A03

-Step 1: Install git and create a GitHub account
+Prereq: Install git and create a GitHub account
 The first two things you'll want to do are install git and create a free GitHub account.

 Note that for this tutorial we will be using git on the command line only.
 While there are some great git GUIs (graphical user interfaces), I think it's easier to learn git using git-specific commands first and then to try out a git GUI once you're more comfortable with the command.